-The next room at the Independence Visitor Center is a printing shop, which is depicted because of several famous incidents that happened in Independence.
+The next room at the Independence Visitor Center is a printing shop.
+The printing shop is depicted because several famous incidents happened at the printing shop in Independence.
 You’ll hear the story of the saving of the Book of Commandments and the tar and feathering of Edward Partridge.
 There are also some short video clips and testimonies by the missionaries at the end of the tour.

-After the tour is over, there are a few other self-guided displays.
+After the tour is over, visit the other self-guided displays.
 The one we liked best had scenes from the Book of Mormon.
 In the middle of this room, there were dozens of copies of the Book in different languages.
-Our boys spent a fair amount of time looking at these books and deciding where each language was spoken.
+Our boys enjoy looking at these books and deciding where each language was spoken.